 Planning will also write to Statutory consultees such as Highways, Tree Officer, Environment Agency, Environmental Health etc where required, for their professional opinion of the development.
 Any responses received are published online.
 Parish Councils are treated as statutory consultees.
 The Officer then makes a recommendation based on planning policies and material planning considerations and will assess the comments on this basis.

-If you comment you will be sent a letter if the application goes to committee and after the decision has been made.
+If you comment you will be sent a letter:

 How to view the decision

 The after decision letter gives details of how to view the officers report and decision notice for a full explanation of how the decision was made or you can find online

 There is also a register of all the decisions from 1948 to date